Table of Contents

 With that being said, there’s a few things I’d like to point out…

 Right after this article, I sought out ways to save money on the carnivore diet and found several.
-By taking advantage of sales, buying in bulk, and eating cheaper cuts of beef, I cut my monthly expense by over $20 while still eating grass-fed & wild-caught (you can view the whole list of tips here).
+By taking advantage of sales, buying in bulk, and eating cheaper cuts of beef, I cut my monthly expense by over $20 while still eating grass-fed & wild-caught fish.

 I practically stopped eating out (unless my dad’s paying), which really frees up a lot of money.
 It’s not that you can’t eat on the carnivore diet, it’s actually pretty easy (just order steak or a burger without a bun).
 It’s just that for me personally, I knew that eating only meat would be a bit more expensive, so I cut back on eating out and focused on buying healthy food I can cook a home.